-So marketing creates tons of content that sits unused.
+So tons of marketing content often sits unused.
 Not much ROI in that scenario.
 Clearly, there’s a big difference between theory and practice here.
 Although there are obvious benefits to cooperation and collaboration, getting there is not always easy.
 Let’s look at some of the reasons why.

 Most of us have probably heard that more than 60% of the buyer’s journey is complete before a rep even enters the picture.
 While there may be some truth to this in simpler sales scenarios, the rep is still a critical component in more complex sales engagements and, for these, they need and want content.

 Today’s complicated sales environment has multiple stakeholders, and the rep is the key driver responsible for navigating a maze of variables, including competitive posture, financial and pricing details, geography, size of the deal and use case scenarios—to name a few.
-It is simply not feasible to believe that Marketing can tweak content to meet the needs of individual reps in a myriad of sales situations.
+It is simply not feasible to believe that marketing content can meet needs of individual reps in a myriad of sales situations.

-The real question is: Does it work?
-Does the content sales creates get the job done?
-Does it close deals—the ultimate responsibility of all reps?
-The answer, which we’ll detail in Part II of this blog series, may surprise you.
+The real question is: does marketing content work?
+Does the content sales creates get the job done or the content the marketing team creates?
+What content closes deals—the ultimate responsibility of all reps?
+The answer, which we detail in Part II of this blog series, may surprise you.